-Her father died in 360 BC, and her uncle, Arybbas took the throne.
+Her father died in 360 BC, and her uncle, Arybbas, took the throne.
 Arybbas made a treaty with the King of the Macedonians, Philip II.
 As a result of the new alliance, Arybbas married Olympias off to Philip in 357 BC.
 Philip would win a horse race in the Olympic Games the following year, and it was at this point that she started being referred to as Olympias.
 This was the same year that she gave birth to their first child, Alexander.
-In circa 355 BC, their second child, Cleopatra, was born.
+Then, in circa 355 BC, their second child, Cleopatra, was born.

 Philip walked in to find Olympias sleeping with snakes, which basically brought an end to their relationship.
-Olympias was known to be a devout member of the cult, Dionysos.
-Dionysos, in Greek mythology, was the son of Zeus and Semele who had a cult dedicated to him.
+Olympias was known to be a devout member of the cult Dionysos.
+Dionysos, in Greek mythology, was the son of Zeus and Semele, who had a cult dedicated to him.
 Olympias, who was a longtime member of the cult, may have introduced the practice of snake handling to the cult.

 Olympias made it her life’s main mission to ensure that Alexander would one day be King.
-Olympias was a devoted mother to her young son and was constantly reminding him of his ancestral lineage to Achilles, which would have a powerful impact on Alexander.
+Olympias was a devoted mother to her young son and constantly reminded him of his ancestral lineage to Achilles, which would have a powerful impact on Alexander.
 He reportedly carried a copy of the Iliad with him at all times.
 Moreover, he made sure to visit what was left of Troy to pay his respects to his ancestor when he entered Asia Minor.
 Olympias was also determined to provide Alexander with an excellent education.
 She had him taught by Leonidas of Epirus and the famed Aristotle.

 Problems arose when Philip divorced Olympias to marry Cleopatra-Eurydice.
 As Alexander was only half-Macedonian, many desired Philip to marry a full blood to provide him with a full-blooded heir.
 Philip went so far as to claim Alexander was not even his son.
 Olympias was also in danger of no longer being a diplomatic link between Macedonia and Epirus.
 This was due to her daughter, Cleopatra marrying Olympias’s brother, Alexander – the current King of Epirus.